aqualinkd/AqualinkD-Radxa-zero3/README.md

 #
 # To Use
+This script will only work on a Linux device, ARM64 is preferred, but will work on AMD64,ARMHF,x86

 To use, simply download `patchImage.sh` script and run it passing in the Radxa OS image to patch ie
 ```